The Interesting History of Cocaine

 The severity of these cravings is a direct result of the effect cocaine has on brain chemistry.
 The cocaine addict has become dependant on the substance for the effects the drug has on serotonin and dopamine – the brains normal feel-good transmitters.
 With prolonged use, the cocaine addict starts to need the drug simply to feel normal.
 Attempting to go without the drug is more often than not impossible for a cocaine addict.

-To safely get through cocaine detoxification, cocaine addicts need specialized support from addictions specialists, as well as medical supervision.
-It is essential that they are assessed for depression during this phase, and receive medical support.
+To safely get through cocaine detoxification, cocaine addicts need specialised support from addictions specialists, as well as medical supervision.
+It is essential that they are assessed for depression during this phase and receive medical support.
 Many cocaine addicts suffer from co-occurring psychiatric problems which must also be addressed to ensure their best chances of recovery.

 Cocaine Addiction Treatment and Rehabilitation